awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 You can also set the `sga_target`, `sga_max_size`, and `pga_aggregate_target` parameters\.
 When you set system global area \(SGA\) and program global area \(PGA\) memory parameters, add the values together\.
 Subtract this total from your available instance memory \(`DBInstanceClassMemory`\) to determine the free memory beyond the huge pages allocation\.
 You must leave free memory of at least 2 GiB, or 10 percent of the total available instance memory, whichever is smaller\.

 After you configure your parameters, you must reboot your DB instance for the changes to take effect\.
 For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.

+**Note**
+The Oracle DB instance defers changes to SGA\-related initialization parameters until you reboot the instance without failover\.
+In the Amazon RDS console, choose **Reboot** but *do not* choose **Reboot with failover**\.
+In the AWS CLI, call the `reboot-db-instance` command with the `--no-force-failover` parameter\.
+The DB instance does not process the SGA\-related parameters during failover or during other maintenance operations that cause the instance to restart\.

 The following is a sample parameter configuration for huge pages that enables huge pages manually\.
 You should set the values to meet your needs\.